DefenderOfBasic/notebook/source/content/memetics/Open Questions.md

 The only way to prove that you are not paying attention to something (aka that you do not have a piece of information) is to allow it to hurt you.

+### How to find "footsteps" of dark memetics

+Go to any information environment.
+Find a conflict.
+Find the root of this conflict (the full story, by talking to everyone).

+If a solution e

 [^1]: a "hard break" in information connectivity is defined as